MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-app-initialization-cpp.md

    ```

-3. Now build the application and resolve any errors.
+3. Now do a final build of the application and resolve any errors.
 Your code should build successfully, but will not yet run correctly until you complete the next Quickstart.

 ## Next Steps

-Now you're ready for the next quickstart, where you'll start to experience the MIP File APIs.
+Now that your initialization code is complete, you're ready for the next quickstart, where you'll start to experience the MIP File APIs.

 > [!div class="nextstepaction"]
 > [List sensitivity labels](quick-file-list-labels-cpp.md)